California Soil Ecology - What is Living Soil?

 Force-fed plants have low nutritional value, and taste like it too!

 • Low drought tolerance:

-Force-fed plants are highly dependant on moisture to maintain a comfortable dilution of the fertilizer salts dissolved in their cells.
+Force-fed plants are highly dependent on moisture to maintain a comfortable dilution of the fertilizer salts dissolved in their cells.
 So the plant dies as soon as soils start to dry out.

 • Climate unfriendly: